Extraverted Intuition vs Introverted Intuition, you may wonder: What’s the difference?

 - Coming up with original ideas: Extraverted Intuition is the “new idea” light-bulb.
 It sees something, thinks of something else: there you go, new idea created!

 - Saying random things: Extraverted Intuitives see something, connect it to a film they’ve seen, a song they’ve heard, or anything else.
 They just see some meaning to it and it triggers their brain, and they say it.
 That’s why ENxx types can seem very random.

-- Creating parodies: parodies are created by taking something concrete and normal and making it absurd, over the top and nonsensical.
+- Creating parodies: parodies are created by taking something concrete and normal and by making it absurd, over the top and nonsensical.
 Extraverted Intuition does that all the time by associating everything and anything to a situation.